INFRAESTRUCTURES FOR OBJECTION

 GEOGRAPHY OF SAFE SPACES

-Geography of safe spaces is a cross-disciplnary project with the goal of critically analyze the political and institutional context(s) of Drug Consumption Rooms and the strategies by which these conditions influence the architectural physicalization of such safe spaces.
-To do so, the project brings together policy-making and design in relationship to poverty, drug use, sex work, and homelessness.
+Geography of Safe Spaces is a cross-disciplnary project with the goal of critically analyze the political and institutional context of DCR’s and how it relates to the architectural physicalization of ideals, values and pratices of care and safety.
+The project positions itself in an overlapping space accross contemporary social & health policy, identity, and public opinion in relationship to poverty, drug use, sex work and homelessness.

-GUESS WHO? is a three-channel, multimedia installation that explores the role that a-signifying semiotics have in the production of subjectivities and social relationships.
-The work critically examines how game systems operate as a force that moves between the singularization of subjectivities and the creation and alteration of other lives and worlds.
-By deconstructing all the elements of a rule-based performance, and rearranging all of the pieces critically in a diagrammatic space, Guess Who generates a socio-technological space in which the visitor is endowed with a capacity for self-affectation, self-affirmation, and self-positioning within a field of power relationships.
+Guess Who? is a three-channel, multimedia installation that explores the role that a-signifying semiotics have in the production of subjectivities and social relationships.
+The work critically examines how game systems operate as a force that moves between the singularization of subjectivities, and the creation and alteration of other lives and worlds.
+By deconstructing the elements of a rules-based performance, and rearranging all of the piece critically in a diagrammatic space, ‘Guess who?’ generates a socio-technological space in which the visitor is endowed with a capacity for self-affection, self-affirmation and self-position withing a field of power relationships.